BioKT/ResDocs/docs/MET-parametrize/parametrization.md

 ### Quantum-mechanical calculations
+In order to generate charges for the amino acid residue, we must run QM calculations, which was done in the Amber ff94 paper using MP2/6-31G\*.
+Here, we will use B3LYP/6-31G\*, which should not affect the results much.
 To perform the optimization of the structure, we will be using the **Gaussian16** software that is available both in the Arina and Atlas clusters.
 The input file for geometry optimization can be found